neuecc/UniRx/README.md

 });
 ```

-This behaviour is sometimes useful such as user event handling.
+This behaviour is sometimes useful, for example in user event handling.

 All class instances provide an `ObserveEveryValueChanged` method, which watches for changing values every frame: